-Hazard Insurance Definition: Hazard insurance protects property from natural disasters such as hail, fire, severe storms, and other catastrophes.
+Business Hazard Insurance Definition: Business hazard insurance protects property from natural disasters such as hail, fire, severe storms, and other catastrophes.
 Each specific peril must be included in the policy for there to be coverage and compensation for a loss.

-Many people use hazard insurance interchangeably with catastrophe, but they were two separate types of policies.
-In most cases, hazard insurance refers to a portion of a homeowner's policy that covers the structure.
-In small businesses, it can be part of a commercial insurance policy called business property insurance.
+Many people use hazard insurance interchangeably with catastrophe insurance, but they are two separate types of policies.
+In most cases, hazard insurance refers to a portion of homeowners insurance that covers the structure.
+In small businesses, it can be part of a commercial insurance policy called commercial property insurance.
 Catastrophe insurance is a completely separate policy.

-The hazard insurance portion of a business property coverage policy typically includes coverage for:
+The hazard insurance portion of property insurance typically includes coverage for property damage from:

 - Fire damage